suffolklibraries/lgc/content/collections/pages/accessibility-statement.md

                 marks:
                   -
                     type: bold
-                text: 'Some images do not contain appropriate alt text for screen readers' -
+                text: 'Missing field and landmark labels'
+              -
                 type: text
-                text: ': Some images have no appropriate alt text, mainly because old content has been imported on several occasions over a period of seven years.
-All web editors have been trained in appplying meaningful alt text to images and have been asked to update CMS images where they find missing text.
-Please report any images which do not alt text to '
+                text: ': Some fields and landmark elements do not have appropriate labels to identify their function.
+We continually review the accessibility of getcreative.suffolkcommunitylibraries.co.uk and are working to assign appropriate labels and roles to all functions of the website.
+Please report any major issues to '
               -
                 type: text
                 marks: